toa-io/toa/libraries/comq/readme.md

 - `discard`: message is [discarded](#messages) as it repeatedly caused exceptions.
-Channel type, raw [amqp message object](https://amqp-node.github.io/amqplib/channel_api.html#channel_consume) and the optional exception are passed as arguments.
+Channel type, raw [amqp message object](https://amqp-node.github.io/amqplib/channel_api.html#channel_consume) and the exception are passed as arguments.

 [^3]: As [`connect`](#connect) function returns an instance of `IO` *after* the connection has been established, there is no way to capture the initial `open` event.